SenseNet/docs.sensenet.com/content/concepts/content-types/18-linklist.md

 # Features

-- LinkList is a regular conatainer for storing items, this one is created to store Links
-- LinkLists are usually created inside workspaces.
+LinkList is a regular conatainer for storing items, this one is created to store Links.
+LinkLists are usually created inside workspaces.

 # Parent type